First published in November 2019

 Why is humidity important to plants?

-Large foliage makes for a beautiful houseplant, but they need a fair bit of care.
-Maintain high humidity around them to prevent issues.
+, but they need a fair bit of care.
+If you're able to maintain a high humidity environment then this will help to prevent any serious issues.

 The drier the air around a plant, the more it will need watering.
 So higher humidity levels are a bonus, even for tougher plants like this Devil's Ivy.